miksik98/HarmonySolverPlugin/README.md

 * **Illegal doubled third** - third treated as chord component occurs in at least two voices when it is not allowed

 Before you will click *Solve*, you should open a score with only soprano voice.
 Remember not to use rests.
+Whole score should have one metre and should not have an anacrusis.

 Each note of melody will be harmonized.
 The number of chords will be equal to number of notes.